meta-toolkit/meta/overview-tutorial.md

       the document on each line, again corresponding to the order in `corpusname.dat`.
 These are the labels that are used for the classification tasks.
+ - `gz_corpus`: similar to `line_corpus`, but each of its files and metadata files are compressed using gzip compression:
+    * `corpusname.dat.gz`: compressed version of `corpusname.dat`
+    * `corpusname.dat.names.gz`: compressed version of
+      `corpusname.dat.names`
+    * `corpusname.dat.labels.gz`: compressed version of
+      `corpusname.dat.labels`
+    * `corpusname.dat.numdocs`: an uncompressed file containing only the count of the number of documents in the corpus (this is used to be able to provide progress reporting when tokenizing documents)
  - `file_corpus`: each document is its own file, and the name of the file becomes the name of the document.
 There is also a `corpusname-full-corpus.txt` which contains (on each line) an optional label for each document followed